Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 - A decent temperature probe

 - A binding agent like yellow mustard, olive oil or hot sauce and the ingredients to make your own rub.
-Check out #7 in this guide.

-- 7 – 10 hours time until you need to eat.
+- 6 – 10 hours until you need to eat.

-There are a few guidelines for choosing the best beef ribs to smoke.
+Choosing the best beef ribs to smoke.

 - Try to get the best quality you can afford.
 Some things to look out for include USDA Choice, USDA Prime, Wagyu, or Certified Angus Beef.
-For this recipe I found some USDA Organic ribs.

 - Look for a rack of ribs on the thicker side, with decent marbling throughout.
 You can see in the picture below the lines of marbling running through the meat.
 This is going to break down and make your ribs taste delicious!